nodejscn/node-api-cn/esm/resolve_specifier_context_defaultresolve.md

 for looking up conditional mappings elsewhere or to modify the list when calling the default resolution logic.

-The current [package exports conditions][Conditional Exports] will always be in the `context.conditions` array passed into the hook.
+The current [package exports conditions][Conditional Exports] are always in the `context.conditions` array passed into the hook.
 To guarantee _default Node.js module specifier resolution behavior_ when calling `defaultResolve`, the `context.conditions` array passed to it _must_ include _all_ elements of the